Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Summary

-In summary, using the combination of DFT + $U$ and Boltzmann transport theory in the constant relaxation time approximation, we studied the electronic, magnetic and thermoelectric properties of (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs for $\delta$ = 0, 0.125, 0.25 and 0.5, respectively.
-In the pristine 1/1 SLs, we found that the interplay of confinement and strain triggers the electronic reconstruction, leading to an antiferromagnetic charge-disproportionated (AFM-CD) ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$ phase, irrespective of strain, whereas at $\delta$ = 0.125 and 0.25 under tensile strain, it results in semiconducting ferrimagnetic charge-disproportionated (FIM-CD) phases.
-Next, at $\delta$ = 0.5 under tensile strain, an insulating phase emerges with alternating stripes of Ni$^{2+}$ (high-spin) and Ni$^{2+}$ (low-spin) and oxygen vacancies ordered along the [110] direction (S-AFM), leading to a robust $n$-type in-plane power factor of 12.4~$\mu$W/K$^2$ cm (assuming relaxation time $\tau = 4$~fs), at 300~K. These findings suggest ways to design exotic phases using oxygen vacancies in ultrathin nickelate superlattices.
+In summary, using a combination of DFT + $U$ and Boltzmann transport theory calculations in the constant relaxation time approximation, we studied the electronic, magnetic and thermoelectric properties of (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs for $\delta$ = 0, 0.125, 0.25 and 0.5 under tensile ($a_{\mathrm{STO}}$) and compressive strain ($a_{\mathrm{LSAO}}$).
+In the pristine 1/1 SLs, we found that confinement leads to an antiferromagnetic charge-disproportionated (AFM-CD) ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$ phase, irrespective of strain.
+At $\delta$ = 0.125 and 0.25 the localization of electrons released by oxygen defect(s) in the NiO$_2$ plane results in semiconducting ferrimagnetic charge-disproportionated (FIM-CD) phases at both tensile and compressive strain.
+Next at $\delta$ = 0.5, an insulating phase emerges with alternating stripes of octahedrally coordinated Ni$^{2+}$ (HS) and Ni$^{2+}$ (LS) in a square-planar geometry and oxygen vacancies ordered along the [110] direction (S-AFM), leading to a robust $n$-type in-plane power factor of 24~$\mu$W/K$^2$ cm at $a_{\mathrm{STO}}$ and 14~$\mu$W/K$^2$ cm at $a_{\mathrm{LSAO}}$, respectively, (assuming relaxation time $\tau = 4$~fs), at 300~K. In addition, the lattice dynamic stability was demonstrated for the pristine SL and for $\delta$ = 0.5.
+These findings suggest ways to design exotic phases using oxygen vacancies in ultrathin nickelate superlattices, that are potentially interesting for applications.